near/docs/docs/1.concepts/basics/transactions/gas-advanced.md

 ### Deploying Contracts {#deploying-contracts}

-The basic action costs include two different values for deploying contracts.
+The basic action cost includes two different values for deploying contracts.
 Simplified, these are:

     deploy_contract_cost: 184765750000,
     deploy_contract_cost_per_byte: 64572944,

-These values can be queried by using the [`protocol_config`](/api/rpc/setup#protocol-config) RPC endpoint.
+These values can be queried by using the [`protocol_config`](/api/rpc/protocol#protocol-config) RPC endpoint.

 The first is a baseline cost, no matter the contract size.
 Keeping in mind that each need to be multiplied by two, for both `send` and `execute` costs, and will also require sending & executing a receipt (see blue box above), the gas units comes to: